Anku5hk/Programmers_guide_to_Python/book.md

 ## 6. Functions, Classes and Objects
 ### Functions
 * A function is a block of code(group of statements) used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something(in Python, *None* is returned by default if *return* statement is not defined).
 Functions do not require return type declaration in Python.
 Functions are the callable objects in Python i.e they can be called with rounded brackets parenthesis.
+* **Parameters vs Arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
 * Functions in Python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
-* **Parameters vs Arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
+Unlike objects, functions do not have a internal state.
+So the output does not changes as a function cannot be modified once defined.
+* Python like C++ is multi-paradigm and support functional programming.
+In functional programming, input flow through various functions and outputs are generated based on their behaviour.
+As functions don't have an internal state, previous output cannot be re-gained given different input, they are just meant to perform some operation on some data and return the output.
+A function is pure(without any side effect) if it does not rely any mutable types, global variables or some objects' attributes i.e relying solely on input arguments and generating the output only based on them.
+This adds advantage in parallel programming, function nesting, making programs more modular and requiring less debugging overall.
+* It totally depends on the problem at hand, whether to go with a functional or object-oriented approach.
 ```Python
 ## defining functions
 # Example 1.
 Non-parameterize function which returns nothing